 Within Mauritania's tribal society, women are subject to the authority of fathers and husbands, making female converts the most vulnerable.
 They may be deprived of food, bullied or put under house arrest.
 Most women do not have a choice in marriage and may be forced to marry a Muslim man, risking ostracization if she refuses.
-Married female converts can easily be divorced with no means to survive, and polygamy is still practiced.
+Married female converts can easily be divorced and end up with no means to survive, and polygamy is still practiced.
+Making it additionally challenging, Muslim women (also Christians from a Muslim background) cannot legally marry a Christian man.